puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 {{< imageHighlight src="pup-augments-2.png" alt="The rest of the studio page" >}}

-As this is moving away from code, which comes with all sorts of useful tooling: reviews, staging environments and history - we opted to re-create a lot of that infrastructure.
+As this is moving away from code, which comes with all sorts of useful tooling: reviews, staging environments and history, we opted to re-create a lot of that infrastructure.
 You can only edit these augmentations in our staging environment, and then when happy we use GitHub as an external store for the JSON dumps.

 This means we get commit histories on changes saved from staging/dev: